Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 Gather all the data you will need

-Now you need to gather a few key numbers to help you understand what, where and how of restarting your finances.
+You need to gather a few key numbers to help you understand what, where and how to restart your finances.

 How much do you spend?